 This course has been cancelled due to the ongoing COVID-19 pandemic.
-We will provisionally transfer exiting bookings to our February 2022 event (dates tbc, please check back for details).
+We will provisionally transfer exiting bookings to our February 2022 event (click here for details).
 Please contact us to transfer to an alternative event, or to arrange a refund.
 Thank you.

 We are delighted to be inviting Lady Maisery back to Halsway in 2021 to lead their third Creative Singing Week, an exploratory course for intermediate and advanced singers to develop their creative skills.